 For those who want to embark on an up-close adventure, there’s no better way than going river tubing, rafting, or paddling.
 Fairmont Hot Springs Resort rents out tubes at its Riverside Golf Course, where you can take a scenic float along the Columbia River to see the area’s wetlands.
 Or for a (slightly) faster adventure on the Columbia’s waters, you can travel the river’s bends and flats by canoe or kayak.
 For adventurers who prefer whitewater, there are several river rafting companies who will take you down the local rapids at nearby rivers and creeks, or you can bring your own kayak or canoe to venture further into one of the most beautiful locales in BC.

 There are more adventures to be had.
 Visit our blog: 4 Ideas for An Adventure Tour in the Columbia Valley.

 Looking for the ultimate adventure from high above the Columbia Valley?
-Mineral Mountain Ziplines at Fairmont Hot Springs Resort is still taking bookings for summer.
+Mineral Mountain Ziplines at Fairmont Hot Springs Resort is open from May to October.
 You and your family and friends can travel along six different lines, which all offer spectacular views.
 Book online or call us today at 1-844-888-6695.